LauFH/LauFH.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electronic Information, University of Science and Technology of China, 2024.09-2027.06 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Communication Engineering, Wuhan University of Technology, 2020.09-2024.06

 Work experience
 ======